-- > any significant operations that may affect the Group's strategy and its scope of activities; - > vote by secret ballot: any decision to resort to solidarity funds pursuant to the agreement on security and solidarity plans; - > termination of the agreement on security and solidarity plans at the initiative of Groupama SA.
+- > vote by secret ballot: any decision to resort to solidarity funds pursuant to the agreement on security and solidarity plans; - > termination of the agreement on security and solidarity plans at the initiative of Groupama SA.

 In addition, the decision to terminate the reinsurance agreement at the initiative of Groupama SA must be taken by a two-thirds majority of the members present or represented.